raunkk/Notino/README.md

 # Notino
 The Notino GitHub repository is a single-page website project created by a MERN stack development course student.
 The website is built using HTML, CSS, and Bootstrap, with a focus on design and responsiveness.

-The repository provides a comprehensive codebase for the "Notino" website, including all HTML, CSS, and JavaScript files.
+The repository provides a comprehensive codebase for the "Notino" website, including all HTML, CSS files.
 The code is well-organized and easy to understand, making it a great resource for beginners looking to learn web development.

 Bootstrap was used to ensure the website is responsive on all devices, including desktops, tablets, and mobile phones.
 The repository includes all the necessary files and libraries for Bootstrap, making it easy to replicate the responsive design on other projects.